-A) The full rebuild and establishing of the Heritage Centre will cost between £4-6 million.
+A) The full rebuild will cost approximately £5 million.

 The trustees have already invested substantial amounts of their own time and money just to get the project started, however, the rebuild will be financed entirely by public donations and support.
 As mentioned above, we are established as a registered charity (no. 1167143) and as such you can be sure that every penny you donate will go towards the furthering of the charity’s aims (see below).